Difference Between lbs and Pounds

 What is a pound?

 A pound is a unit of weight equal to 16 ounces.
 It is one of the most common units of weight in use in the United States and many other countries.
-In terms of units, it’s used as an abbreviation for “poundal” or “lb/oz.”
+In terms of units, it’s used as an abbreviation for “poundal” or “lb/oz.

-When you hear people talking about pounds, they are actually referring to the pound-mass.
-It is the mass of a given amount of weight, such as 1 pound.
 You may also hear it referred to as a “weight” or “force.”
 For example, if you hear someone say, “the weight of the book is 4 pounds,” it means that the book weighs 4 pounds or 64 ounces.

 How to use pound-mass?